mssachan/deploy-python-openshift-tutorial/README.md

   ```
   kubectl get all -n test-helm
   ```
-- Create a directory called `charts` on client machine.
+- Create a directory called `charts` on the other client machine.
 The example in this pattern uses `s3://<bucket_name>/charts` as the target chart repository.
   ```
   mkdir charts
   ```